 Chicago Manual of Style: In the humanities, citations are provided in footnotes or endnotes along with the bibliography.
 Images can be cited using captions or in a bibliography.
-Check with your instructor for the correct manner.
+Check with your instructor for the correct format.

 Bibliographic entry (general)